audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

            the waveform until fully loaded

 Interface:
+        * Note track: experimental support for cut, copy and paste using Edit Toolbar; currently not available for Linux, where EXPERIMENTAL_NOTE_TRACK must be undefined in order to build
         * New Transport menu for alternative access to play and record commands and some recording preferences
         * Audio tracks are now linked to label tracks by being positioned